 BlenderSushi – dark magic and procedural tricks by generalist and technical cg artist Jimmy Gunawan.

-Creative Shrimp by Gleb Alexandrov – sorry, can’t resist the temptation.
+Creative Shrimp by Gleb Alexandrov – sorry, couldn’t resist the temptation.
 Bam!

 FREE 3D ASSETS

-Archive 3d – huge archive with free architectural models.
-As simple as it sounds, no hidden shit.
-Though, most of the models are in 3DS and GSM formats, so you will need to convert them to OBJ (if you want to bring them into Blender).
+Archive 3d – huge archive with free architectural models, no strings attached.
+Though most of the models are in 3DS and GSM formats, so you will need to convert them to OBJ (if you want to bring them into Blender).

 Beeple’s Blog – let me say just a few words.
 Mike Winkelman is producing an image each day, for 2931 days already.
 Each image is remarkable in its own fashion.
 Bizarre.
 Stylish.
 Craploads of daily awesomeness.